-While the GAMSAT Maths section does not exist in the real exam, Section 3 does have a few problems (particularly in GAMSAT Physics or GAMSAT Chemistry) that require basic mathematical skills or manipulations.
-Keep in mind that the GAMSAT March 2012 sitting was the first time ever that calculators were banned.
+While the GAMSAT Maths section does not exist in the real exam, Section 3 does have many problems (in GAMSAT Physics, General Chemistry and Biology) that require basic mathematical skills or manipulations.
+Keep in mind that ACER banned calculators more than 10 years ago.
 Many students were surprised by the number of calculations they were required to perform on the real exam.
 So, is it possible to pass these GAMSAT Maths questions without the help of a calculator?

 Well, if you are patient, you will learn that being efficient and using pattern recognition can be very powerful.
 You CAN actually make "magic" with numbers on the GAMSAT.
 Below are a few quick and useful tips and formulas to add to your GAMSAT Maths techniques.